dseeni/dotfiles-1/README.md

 ```
 Note: you will need to logout and log back in for this to take effect

-- Ensure you have flake8 installed (for ale)
+- Ensure you have flake8 installed (for ale python linting)
 ```
 sudo pip install flake8
 ```